Emily Dickinson Lexicon

 easel, n.
 [Du. 'ass'.]

-Without difficulty; without great labor; lacking exertion or sacrifice of labor or expense.
+Effortlessly; without difficulty; without great labor; lacking exertion or sacrifice.

 east, n.
 [OE 'dawn'; 'back, behind'.] (webplay: border, four, gold, heavens, kings, lie, sun, west, wind).

-- The eastern point where the equator intersects the horizon.
+- One of the four compass points; orientation that references where the equator intersects the horizon.

 Easter, proper n.
 [OE < Eostre, Germanic dawn goddess.]